JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 ------------------------------------------------------------------------

 Well, that’s it for this lesson but we have only covered half of the trend analysis content.
-I will try to develop a follow up lesson where we use the rest of the WQ_Data dataset to look at batch processing.
+I will try to develop a follow up lesson (Trend Analysis - Part 2) where we use the rest of the WQ_Data dataset to look at batch processing.